notaryproject/notaryproject.dev/content/en/docs/user-guides/troubleshooting.md

 The output also contains details about the artifact that was signed, such as the digest.
 You can use this information to confirm that the correct artifact was signed.

+For more information about signatures and their components, see [the Notary signature specification](https://github.com/notaryproject/notaryproject/blob/v1.0.0/specs/signature-specification.md).

 ## Enabling notation CLI commands logging